- Gull House - Adult Activities Center

 With the range of physical, psychological, and sociological issues facing adolescents today, students at Cape Henlopen, Sussex Central, and Indian River high schools reap great benefits from on-site Wellness Centers, supported by the Delaware Department of Public Health, Beebe Healthcare, and the Cape Henlopen and Indian River school districts.
 The Wellness Centers pick up where the school nurse leaves off, to make sure local teens have access to the healthcare they need.

 While the school nurse is still the first line of defense for day-to-day events—minor illnesses and injuries, and dispensing student medications—Wellness Centers take the longer view, providing free health education, nutritional help, emotional support, and, when appropriate, referrals to students' personal physicians for follow-up care.
-Staffs at Wellness Centers include nurse practitioners, physician assistants, licensed social workers, athletic trainers, and registered dietitians.
+Staffs at Wellness Centers include nurse practitioners, physician assistants, licensed social workers, athletic trainers, registered dietitians and administrative assistants.
 Community physicians serve as medical directors.
 The centers make sure that busy teens with even busier parents don't experience a healthcare gap.

 The Wellness Centers focus on prevention and promoting positive physical and mental health that will carry adolescents through adulthood.